Impact

 We contribute to SDG 3 by delivering coaching and leadership educations that actively promote access to sport and play-based activities.
 This not only has a positive impact on the well-being of the Young Coaches being trained but also the thousands of children and youth who attend their activities.

-To-date, over 120,000 children have accessed opportunities to play, learn, and interact together as result of our Young Coaches activities.
+To-date, over 120,000 children have accessed opportunities to play, learn, and interact together as result of our Young Coaches’ activities.

-We contribute to SDG 4 by investing in the quality coaching and leadership education of young women and men in crisis and developing regions.
+We contribute to SDG 4 by investing in quality coaching and leadership education of young women and men in crisis and developing regions.
 By connecting football coaching with life and soft skills education, our Young Coaches are equipped with the expertise to transform the behaviour and life choices of children and promote a culture of peace and non-violence in their communities.

 Since 2007, 914 young adults have directly benefitted from our education programmes in 22 project locations around the world.

 Since 2007, we have trained 288 female Young Coaches to deliver safe and inclusive activities for children and youth.
-Females represent 32% of coaches trained.
+Females represent 32% of all coaches trained.

 Nonetheless, we recognise that more needs to be done to achieve gender equality.
 As a result, since 2019, females have represented 52% of the Young Coaches being trained in our Young Coach Educations.